Why We Don't Have Required Plans

 With almost every other sailboat class, the way it works is you buy a set of plans that the class sells, and then build that exact boat (or buy one).
 Their class rules are setup so that all the boats are as identical as they can enforce, so that the only unique part of the boat ends up being the paint job.

 The Puddle Duck Racer is the opposite: There are no required plans, I prohibit the sale of pdracer plans, instead we have a hull shape that we all conform to as specified by the Class Rules.
-We have an emphasis on sharing boat building information and plans for free, duckers are encouraged to learn how to design and configure their boat, then you build a duck the way YOU want to, and connect with other duckers to go play or race them the way YOU think is fun.
+We have an emphasis on sharing boat building information and plans for free, duckers are encouraged to learn how to design and configure their boat, connect with other duckers to discuss how to build them, then you build a duck the way YOU want to, and go play & race them the way YOU think is fun.
 Even though we have hundreds of boats on the water, no two of them are the same.

 The feeling of earning the satisfaction of designing, building and sailing your own boat is incredible.
 You can't purchase this, nobody can do it for you, it can only be claimed through your actions.
 Above and beyond that, you have advanced your personal understanding of how things work and accomplished a goal which is something you keep personally with you for the rest of your life.